Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate

 (Stamen configurations 6004 and 6005 have AP2=1 in the encoding; this is a property of the Boolean model~\cite{mendoza1998dynamics,espinosa2004gene}, not an assertion about canonical ABC biology.)

 The 10 fixed points partition into two classes by their classification sequences (Table~\ref{tab:fp_sequences}).
 The IEAA pattern (6 fixed points): isometric at level 1, expanding at level 2, then contracting at levels 3--4; these are floral organ identities (LFY=1), and the system \emph{stabilizes} at fine scales by transitioning from expansion to contraction.
 The IEEE pattern (4 fixed points): isometric at level 1, then expanding at levels 2--4; these are inflorescence states (TFL1=1, LFY=0), where expansion \emph{persists} across all finer scales.
 The key distinction is whether the system \emph{stabilizes} (transitions from E to A) at fine scales.
-Standard Boolean network analysis treats all 10 fixed points as equivalent; the framework distinguishes these two classes and aligns with the observation that inflorescence is a developmental waypoint rather than a terminal state~\cite{mendoza1998dynamics}.
-Part~II~\cite{perez2026padicII} extends the analysis to \textit{C.\ elegans} and \textit{D.\ melanogaster}.
+Standard Boolean network analysis treats all 10 fixed points as equivalent; the framework separates them, matching the observation that inflorescence is a developmental waypoint rather than a terminal state~\cite{mendoza1998dynamics}.